Page 7: Historical Events In January - 17

 1947 On this day in history muiden Neth ammunition factory explodes, 16 die

-1948 On January - 17 netherlands & Indonesia agree to a cease fire
+1948 Netherlands & Indonesia agree to a cease fire on this day in history.

-1948 On January - 17 trial of 11 US Communist party members begins in New York City NY
+1948 Trial of 11 US Communist party members begins in New York City NY on January - 17.

 1949 On this day in history the Goldbergs, the first sitcom on American television, first airs.